 The industrial sector accounts for a huge number of on-the-job injuries.
 Due to the nature of the work, these often include liability factors such as inadequate safety measures, poor equipment maintenance, or lack of training on the part of the employer.

-You need an attorney who can determine where fault lies and if negligence played a part in your injury.
+You need an attorney who can determine where the fault lies and if negligence played a part in your injury.
 This could drastically change the amount of compensation coming your way.

 Your case may also require extensive knowledge of OSHA safety regulations.
 A skilled work injury attorney will have this knowledge and bring it to your case.